robiningelbrecht/drupal-amqp-rabbitmq/README.md

 * **Queue**: A class that represents a RabbitMQ queue, allows for messages to be pushed to the corresponding queue.
 Each queue is linked to a worker
 * **Consumer**: Process that consumes a specific queue and it's messages, each queue can have zero or more consumers

+The `amqp` module provides a basic framework that allows you to

+* Define queues and workers
+* Consume queues with a *drush* command
+* Push messages to queues with a *drush* command

 <img src="https://github.com/robiningelbrecht/drupal-amqp-rabbitmq/raw/master/readme/rmq-drupal.svg" alt="RabbitMQ">

 ## Pushing messages and consuming them

+The `amqp` module contains a `SimpleQueue` and a `SimpleQueueWorker`.
+Let's take a look at an example of pushing and consuming messages:

+@TODO: Add gif

 ## Adding a new queue